NGC 6992 – Eastern Veil Nebula

 The wispy filaments of the Eastern Veil Nebula are a part of a larger overall network of nebulae in this area of the sky, called the Cygnus Loop.
 The Western Veil Nebula is equally as stunning as this target.

-In no deep sky target is the effectiveness of this narrowband filter more prominent than the Eastern Veil Nebula.
+The effectiveness of this incredible narrowband filter is well represented in my photo of the Eastern Veil Nebula.
 The gases that make up this nebula jump off of the screen.

 I photographed the Eastern Veil Nebula again in October using the ASI294MC Pro camera, this time through the Sky-Watcher Esprit 100ED.
 It was also the first image captured using my new telescope mount, the Sky-Watcher EQ6-R Pro.

 Capturing the Eastern Veil Nebula using my new Sky-Watcher NEQ6-R mount

 The Eastern Veil Nebula was the first object captured using the NEQ6-R mount, and it was a huge success.
 To see my latest version of this image that includes over 4 hours worth of integrated exposure time, you can view it on Astrobin.

 To capture the Veil Nebula (both eastern and western portions), I suggest shooting exposures of 4-5 minutes each, with a cooled camera and a narrowband filter.
 A 12nm Ha filter does a great job at separating the Veil Nebula from a busy sea of stars beneath it.